Where We Come From

 Sofia Wickerhauser is a Brazilian director, writer and producer born and raised in Sao Paulo.
 In 2013 graduated with a Bachelor’s Degree in Photography, with a focus on filmmaking.
 Graduated in Film Directing in 2017, having written and directed three short films in the span of two years, winning five awards for her debut film.
 She also signed as executive producer in over 10 independent short films and as distribution producer for the Brazilian film company Artrupe.

-In 2018,she is also part of the selection committee of the Sao Paulo International Short Film Festival, hosted by Kinoforum.
+Since 2018,she is also part of the selection committee of the Sao Paulo International Short Film Festival, hosted by Kinoforum.

 Get To Know Us